Easyblend/Biological-Sample-Management/README.md

 - React frontend with Vite for fast development and hot reload
 - FastAPI backend for robust and fast REST API services
-- SQLAlchemy ORM for database modeling and queries
+- SQLModel ORM for database modeling and queries
 - Dockerized services for easy setup and consistent environments
 - Live reload in development mode for both frontend and backend